aarongxa/x-pro-banner-automatic/README.md

-# Daily X.com Banner Updater
+# Automatic X.com Banner Updater

 This repository automates updating the profile banner on your X.com (formerly Twitter) account daily using GitHub Actions.
 A Python script selects a random banner image from a predefined directory and updates your profile.